Cherry Hill, New Jersey: Local government

-As of 2024, the Mayor of Cherry Hill is Democrat David Fleisher, whose term of office ends December 31, 2027.
-Members of the Township Council are Council President William Carter (D, 2025), Council Vice President Michele Golkow (D, 2027), Jennifer Apell (D, 2027), Daniel V. DiRenzo Jr. (D, 2025; appointed to fill an unexpired term), Sangeeta Doshi (D, 2025), Jill Hulnick (D, 2027; appointed to fill an unexpired term) and Carole Roskoph (D, 2025).
+As of 2026, the Mayor of Cherry Hill is Democrat David Fleisher, whose term of office ends December 31, 2027.
+Members of the Township Council are Council President William Carter (D, 2025), Council Vice President Michele Golkow (D, 2027), Jennifer Apell (D, 2027), William A. Carter III (D, 2029), Rob Connor (D, 2029), Sangeeta Doshi (D, 2029) and Jill Hulnick (D, 2029).

 In January 2024, the Township Council selected Jill Hulnick to fill the council seat expiring in December 2027 that became vacant when David Fleisher took office as mayor and appointed Daniel DiRenzo to fill the seat expiring in December 2025 that was vacated after Brian Baurele resigned to take the position as the mayor's chief of staff; both will serve on an interim basis until the November 2024 general election, when voters will choose candidates to serve the balance of the two terms of office.

 In January 2016, the Township Council selected Carolyn Jacobs from a list of three candidates nominated by the Democratic municipal committee to fill the seat expiring in December 2017 that became vacant when Susan Shin Angulo took office as a Camden County Freeholder.

 N. John Amato, whose 30 years of service made him the township's longest-serving council member, died in office in September 2014.
 At a special council meeting in October 2014, Brian Bauerle was selected to fill Amato's seat, which expired in December 2015.